scaramallion/django-rt-pdb/README.rst

 DESCRIPTION=
     Optional.
 The description of the data.
 Supports HTML tags and unicode characters.
-Will override the django Data model's description field.
+Will override the *Data* model's **description** field.
+Any commas in the value will be automatically escaped.

     ::

-        DESCRIPTION=Some sort of data^, taken from somewhere SOURCE=
+        DESCRIPTION=Some sort of data taken from somewhere SOURCE=
     Optional.
 The source of the data.
 Supports HTML tags and unicode characters.
-Will override the django Data model's data_source field.
+Will override the *Data* model's **data_source** field.
+Any commas in the value will be automatically escaped.

     ::